 💰 Cost: Ticket prices start at €29,50 per person

-Located in the centre of the city, this place endeavours to give people a compelling experience where, once you put the headset on, you’re magically transported to a different world.
+Located centrally, Amaze endeavours to provide a compelling experience: once you put the headset on, you will magically spend hours in a different world.

 Their arcade supplies over 50 highly-rated VR games to play, where you can join a group of spies on a mission, become a detective to decipher clues, and so much more.
 Rest assured that you can let your imagination run wild here.